What Not to Pack for a Safari: 11 Mistakes to Avoid in 2026

 "People prepare for the 'Lion King' version of Africa," Emmanuel told me with a smile.
 "They pack for constant heat and forget the reality of the bush."

-If you are a first-timer wondering what to put on your safari packing list—and crucially, what to leave behind—this guide is for you.
-Based on our exclusive interview with Emmanuel, here are the top packing mistakes to avoid to ensure your adventure is seamless.
+If you're a first-timer wondering what to put on your safari packing list (and what to leave behind), this guide is for you.
+Drawing on our interview with Emmanuel, here are the top mistakes first-timers make on a Tanzania safari, plus what to bring instead.

 1. The Hard-Shell Suitcase Struggle